Updated: Oct 14

 15. Be Mindful and Celebrate Simple Cooking

 One of our favourite recipes is Simple Roasted Tomatoes.
 Cover them with olive oil, a liberal amount of salt and pepper, and then let them roast in the oven until nice and caramelized.
 Not only does it celebrate the ingredient, but it let's the tomatoes find their inner awesomeness with slow roasting.
 Find your favourite one-ingredient dish that you transform into something incredible.

 If you’ve never tried Jamaican, this is the year to seek out Jerk Chicken.
 Filipino is all the rage right now, try to find some local Lechon.
 Never got passed Butter Chicken at the local Indian hotspot?
 You’re totally missing out.
 Try Vindaloo or Rogan Josh.
 Thai will change your life, go ahead - order it spicy.

-17. Eat Your Way Through Italy (at Home)
+17. Eat Your Way Through the Regions of Italy (at Home)

 Italy is a food mecca.
 Experience the country and flavour profiles from Calabria to Liguria.
 Our regional Italian cooking classes will help you find an even deeper appreciation for Italian cuisine.

 No place fancy, not a diner by a celebrity chef, just a good old fashion local haunt where you have your favourite stool and everyone knows you when you come in.